andyngdz/localai_backend/docs/CODING_STYLE.md

 - Fix the actual return type
 - Use proper type annotations
 - Refactor the code to match the declared type
-- Use `cast()` only when absolutely necessary with clear explanation

 **Never use `any` type.** It defeats the purpose of type checking.
 Instead: